Link Search Menu Expand Document

 Description

 The default DESCRIBE query strategy for the database.
-Built-in strategies include default, cbd and bidirectional.
-Read more about this in Querying Stardog.
+Built-in strategies include "default", "cbd" and "bidirectional".
+See the docs for instructions to create your own describe strategy.

 query.memory.limit